Skip to content

 git init

-## If your default branch is 'master,' boldly switch to 'main.'
+## If your default branch is master, switch to main

 git branch -M main